PostHog/posthog.com/contents/blog/mykonos-hackathon.md

 <BuiltBy people={["Dylan Martin", "Tiina Turban", "Marcus Hof", "Neil Kakkar"]} />

 Our support flow currently uses Zendesk and that goes through email.
 This causes three problems: emails sometimes bounce, there are long delays in checking emails, and it’s really clunky to add other team members via Cc.
 Simply put, it’s not the most optimal flow.

-Imagine if instead users could instead view and respond to their open support tickets without ever having to leave PostHog – well, that's exactly what we built.
+Imagine if instead users could view and respond to their open support tickets without ever having to leave PostHog – well, that's exactly what we built.

 But that's not all, if you're using Zendesk then you could, in the future, add this view to your customer-facing website with just a few clicks.

-### The pyramid scheme
+### The ~pyramid~ referral scheme

 <BuiltBy people={["Ben White", "Raquel Smith", "Joe Martin"]} />

 Everyone loves a pyramid scheme, right?!
-Wait, no, we mean a _referral program. _Ben, Raquel, and Joe worked together to build a referral product right into PostHog.
+Wait, no, we mean a _referral program._ Ben, Raquel, and Joe worked together to build a referral product right into PostHog.
 This means we can offer sweet merch, platform credits, good vibes, and other things to loyal PostHog users who lure in their friends and family.

 What’s more, as the referral program product is built right into PostHog, you can build your own for your customers.
 The system is hooked up to Zapier to automate the process for redeeming codes making the whole thing a doddle.
 It’s not shipped yet, but we’re close.